peterhinch/micropython-touch/SETUP.md

 Touch screens vary considerably in quality.
 Manufacturers such as Adafruit make good quality displays: a sustained touch at a fixed location produces readings with a high level of consistency.
-Further, they produce consistent results over the entire surface with no dead zones.Chinese units can be cheap but produce noisy outputs.
+Further, they produce consistent results over the entire surface with no dead zones.
+Chinese units can be cheap but produce noisy outputs.
 [This Adafruit screen](https://www.adafruit.com/product/1743) was used in development with [this touch controller](http://www.adafruit.com/products/5423) with good results.